celestehorgan/atomic-writing/composing.md

 ## Seperation of concerns

 In Atomic Writing, atoms (Content blocks) are always human-readable content.
+What this means is that we need a seperation of concerns..

+* Between _authoring_ and _rendering_
+* Between _a single page_ and _the files which

 To the extent possible, we seperate writing from presentation.

-## Presentation layers, design systems, and Styled React components
+## Technical Implications

 However, in most modern web application architectures, presentation and content aren't seperated.
 Moreover, it's a misleading idea to think that content and presentation are _ever_ entirely seperate: Bulleted lists, headings, and tables are examples of presentation-in-content.
 The display of these elements is inherently related to the nature of the content they house.
 In other words, presentation influences meaning.